 5.6.1 Hearing Generally & Questioning.
 At the live hearing, the Decision-Maker must permit each Party’s advisor to ask the other Party and any witnesses all relevant questions and follow-up questions, including those questions challenging credibility.
 At the request of either Party, the University will provide for the hearing to occur with the Parties located in separate rooms with technology enabling the Decision-Maker and Parties to simultaneously see and hear the Party or the witness answering questions.
 Live hearings pursuant to this Section may be conducted with all Parties physically present in the same geographic location or, at the University’s discretion, any or all Parties, witnesses, and other participants may appear at the live hearing virtually, with technology enabling participants simultaneously to see and hear each other.

 5.6.2 Cross-Examination.
 Cross-examination at the hearing will be conducted directly, orally, and in real time by the Party’s advisor and never by a Party personally.
 Only relevant cross-examination and other questions may be asked of a Party or witness.
 Before a Complainant, Respondent, or witness answers a cross-examination or other question, the Decision-Maker must first determine whether the question is relevant and explain any decision to exclude a question as not relevant.
-If a Party or witness does not submit to cross-examination at the live hearing, the Decision-Maker must not rely on any statement of that Party or witness in reaching a determination regarding responsibility; provided, however, that the Decision-Maker cannot draw an inference about the determination regarding responsibility based solely on a Party’s or witness’s absence from the live hearing or refusal to answer cross-examination or other questions.
+The Decision-Maker cannot draw an inference about the determination regarding responsibility based solely on a Party’s or witness’s absence from the live hearing or refusal to answer cross-examination or other questions.

 5.6.3 Decorum.
 Parties and their advisors must not be disruptive, follow reasonable instructions regarding hearing decorum, and must abide by the instructions of the Decision-Maker.